Pitts Samson: Replicas

 Wolf Aircraft built a replica of the Samson in 1985.
 Like the original, the replica was powered by a 450 hp R-985 Wasp Junior.
 This aircraft was also destroyed in a mid-air collision in 2005, killing pilot Bobby Younkin and his airshow partner Jimmy Franklin.

 Wolf Aircraft built a second Samson replica in 2005 for the company's founder, Steve Wolf, who sold it to a German pilot shortly after it was completed.
 The aircraft, referred to as "Samson II", is of a modified design, with the fuselage being a foot shorter than the original and featuring ailerons on the top wing.
 The aircraft was eventually bought by American pilot Tim Just under the registration N985TJ, and was reportedly involved in an accident on May 20, 2018, in which it lost control on landing and came to rest inverted, though the pilot was uninjured.

+Steve Wolf built a third Samson replica as the "Samson Mite".
+The Samson Mite is a 75% scale version of the original Wolf Samson replica and was originally powered by a 150 hp Rotec R3600 engine driving a 86 in Whirl Wind propeller.
+The aircraft has a wing area of 110 sqft and features ailerons on the bottom wings.
+The Samson Mite was debuted during the 2017 Sun 'n Fun airshow, and as of October 2018 the original Rotec engine was replaced with a 168 hp Verner Motor unit.

 B & R Aviation began construction of a Samson replica for Pip Borrman in 2000.
 This replica was of a modernized design, featuring metal and carbon fiber construction, the airfoil of a Beechcraft Model 17 Staggerwing, and the control surfaces of a Pitts Model 11 "Super Stinker".
 It was powered by a fuel injected R-985 Wasp Junior which drove a MT propeller.
 The aircraft, registered VH-EAB, was completed in 2008.
 At approximately 14:30 on February 25, 2009, Borrman's Samson suffered an engine failure and crashed while practicing for the following month's Australian International Airshow, destroying the aircraft and killing Borrman.